-- Make a hole approximately one hand deep (approx 20 cm, depending on the roots). - Water the hole generously to loosen the soil and facilitate transplanting and recovery of young plants (in an intensive cultivation system with irrigation, irrigate the plot for 4 hours, about 15mm). - Crumble the soil well and mix in a large handful of compost (approx 200 g).
+- Make a hole approximately one hand deep (approx 20 cm, depending on the roots). - Water the hole generously to loosen the soil and facilitate transplanting and recovery of young plants (in an intensive cultivation system with irrigation, irrigate the plot for 4 hours, about 15mm). - Crumble the soil to remove any lumps and mix in a large handful of compost (approx 200 g).